kc-claas/README-generator/README.md

 - [Questions](#questions)

 ## Installation
 To install, first download the latest [code repository](https://github.com/kc-claas/README-generator) to the location of your choice.
-Before you can begin using the application, you'll need to have node.js install.
+Before you can begin using the application, you'll need to have node.js installed.
 Then, open the directory in your terminal, and enter 'npm install' in the command line to download the proper node modules.

 ## Usage
 To use, open the application directory in your terminal, and enter 'node index.js' in the command line.
 Afterwords, you will be repeatedly prompted to enter information pertaining to your README content.
 Upon completing the series of prompts, a README.md will be generated in the /output directory using the information provided.